eleda77/eleda77.github.io/docs/vocab_list.md

 **geas** - a vow or obligation placed upon a person

+**gimlet** - a small T-shaped tool with a screw-tip for boring holes

 **gnomic(-ally)** - consisting of, containing, or relating to gnomes or aphorisms

 **gnomon** - the raised part of a sundial that casts the shadow; a style